-Learn about the dos and don'ts in the event of a heart attack (also known as a myocardial infarction) from the Department of Emergency Medicine at Singapore General Hospital (SGH).
+Learn the dos and don'ts in the event of a heart attack (also known as a myocardial infarction) from the Department of Emergency Medicine at Singapore General Hospital (SGH).

 Severe chest pain and a combination of the following symptoms can mean a person is having an acute heart attack (known medically as a myocardial infarction), shared

 Department of Emergency Medicine,